aroberge/reeborg/docs/en/basics/challenges2.rst

 windstorm, as illustrated on **Storm 3**.
 Have Reeborg pick up all the leaves and put it in the compost bin.

+.. topic:: Your turn!

-Later, you will learn to write a single program that can help Reeborg do the cleanup for all three locations.
+    Write a program that will work in all three **Storm** worlds.

 Finding the center
 ------------------